Navigating Brand Protection

 Artificial Intelligence has been getting a lot of buzz lately.
 Almost 34% of companies worldwide have implemented AI into their operations.
 And with the wider acceptance of Generative AI tools like ChatGPT, every business wants to have a bite into it.
 But this is not just limited to content generation or customer engagement.

 AI and machine learning are some of the most sought-after measures to counter fake products.
-AI-powered tools such as Truviss analyze vast amounts of data to identify patterns and anomalies that might indicate product trademark violations or brand impersonations, on online and offline platforms.
+AI-powered tools such as Truviss analyse vast amounts of data to identify patterns and anomalies that might indicate product trademark violations or brand impersonations, on online and offline platforms.

 Despite its tremendous potential, brands need to avoid over-reliance on these technologies without human oversight.
 Automated systems can sometimes generate false positives or fail to detect subtle infringements.
 Striking the right balance between human expertise and AI-driven solutions will be crucial.